 Taking the first steps in your teaching career is exciting and daunting in equal measure.
 Everyone follows a different path into teaching and finds their feet in different ways.
 At the end of the day, no matter what you might hear from other people, you need to make this experience what it needs to be for you.

 Some people allow teaching to completely engulf their life, whilst others understand that it is still just a job.
 Either path has no bearing on how good you are at the job, so define what you want it to be for you.
-With that being said, here are a few things that any new teacher will benefit from remembering.
+With that being said, here are a few things that any new teacher will benefit from remembering in their next role.

 When it comes to picking a new school, teachers often fail to think about themselves and their own happiness.
 It is very important to pick somewhere you can genuinely see yourself being happy and comfortable.
 You won’t always know what a school will be like until you start work, but a great place to start is just by going with your gut.
 Choose a school that gives you a great feeling, since the happier you are in your role the better you can support and look after your students.